 We have a final draft of our strategy for Atrial Fibrillation patients.
 This includes looking at options for new processes for testing patients that can improve management of their care as well as ensuring closer adherence to National Institute for Health and Care Excellence (NICE) guidance for all patients.
 Atrial fibrillation is a heart condition that causes an irregular and often abnormally fast heart rate.

 There have been a number of recent shocking safeguarding cases across the country highlighting failings in care for some of the most vulnerable people within our communities.
-It is reassuring to know that our most recent assessment by the Leeds Safeguarding Children Board has commended us for our work we have done around child protection.
+It is reassuring to know that our most recent assessment by the Leeds Safeguarding Children Partnership has commended us for our work we have done around child protection.
 If anyone has any concerns about a child there are services you can contact.

 I was also impressed by members of the student Leeds Safeguarding Children’s Board.
 They are health and social care students from Leeds City College who provide insight and help the Board produce tailor made materials for children and young people.
 They interviewed me to find out more about my role as a chief executive and they certainly kept me on my toes!